KULeuven-MICAS/snitch_cluster/docs/tutorial/programming.md

 The `snrt_mcycle()` is used to measure the current cycle count of the system.
 We use this later for tracing the number of cycles it needs to run a certain piece of code.
 We'll discuss more about tracing in [Other Tools](./other_tools.md) section later.
 Observe that the `snrt_mcycle()` is both at the start and end of the DMA tasks.
 We want to measure here the number of cycles it needs for the DMA to transfer the data from L2 to L1.

 Next, we transfer the data through the `snrt_dma_start_1d()` function where the arguments are the destination, source, and the number of bytes to transfer.
 You can find the function definition in `./sw/snRuntime/src/dma.h`. `local_a` and `local_b` are the destinations inside the TCDM L1 memory.
-Data arrays `A` and `B` are declared inside the `data.h`. `vectore_size` is of course the amount of data to transfer.
+Data arrays `A` and `B` are declared inside the `data.h` and it is stored in the L2. `vectore_size` is of course the amount of data to transfer.

 After the DMA tasks, we need to run a hardware barrier: